pantheon-systems/documentation/source/content/guides/account-mgmt/account/01-introduction.md

 <Alert title="Note" type="info">

 Are you an agency?
 Do you build sites for others?
-If so, check **Are you an agency?** on the [signup form](https://pantheon.io/register?docs) to get more free features and really make the most of this guide.
-There are no restrictions on agency size.
+If so, check **Are you an agency?** on the [signup form](https://pantheon.io/register?docs) to get more free features There are no restrictions on agency size.
 You can sign up if you're an agency of one or one thousand.

 </Alert>

 ## Personal Settings

-Click your user icon in the upper right corner to update and manage your personal account information.

 Click your user icon in the upper right corner to update and manage your personal account information.